 What do they offer for health and fitness apps?

 1. Apple Kits

 As Apple states on their official website, doctors these days use iPhones to transform the way we think about health.
 Health-transforming frameworks could be counted by 3: HealthKit, ResearchKit and CareKit.

-HealthKit is widely used open source framework, aimed at letting you track the activities you do on a daily basis (like sleeping, steps/moves taken, calories burnt, etc.) Though HealthKit is best working together with Apple Watch or different fitness trackers - than it’s functionality also includes pulse and heart rate, helpful for fitness and other shape-keeping classes.
+HealthKit is a widely used open-source framework, aimed at letting you track the activities you do on a daily basis (like sleeping, steps/moves taken, calories burnt, etc.) Though HealthKit API is best working together with Apple Watch or different fitness trackers - than it’s functionality also includes pulse and heart rate, helpful for fitness and other shape-keeping classes.

-One of the examples of the integrated HealthKit is famous MiBand Bracelet that uses Apple’s HealthKit to measure many metrics, and can easily synchronize with iPhone’s Health.
+One example of an integrated HealthKit is the famous MiBand bracelet that uses Apple’s HealthKit to measure many metrics, and can easily synchronize with iPhone’s Health.
 Another great thing about HealthKit is it’s analytical part - it analyzes the data stored from user’s body, and provides feedback on user’s health improvements or declines.

 Same as Health Kit, ResearchKit is an open-source project, that has a tight connection to HealthKit.
-Though, it is mostly aimed on helping with medical research and diagnosis.
+Though, ResearchKit API is mostly aimed at helping with medical research and diagnostics.

 So say you are a doctor who is working with a group of patients with a rare disease (like Parkinson’s disease).
 You need to be regularly updated about patient’s state and any changes in it.
 But it is immensely hard for you to receive condition updates from your patients.
 Manually checks don’t work - you can’t have the whole group interviewed daily.
 Written surveys won’t work either - patients are not as qualified as you are, so they can’t monitor all the minor changes that happen.
 So how can you watch your patients more efficiently?
 Here Research Kit comes into play.